 In the Linux cPanel series, I reviewed Virtualmin, one of the best open-source cPanels for websites and email servers.
 Virtualmin is built on top of Webmin, another great, free & open source website control panel.

-What’s great about Virtualmin is that it lets users create virtual servers in an extremely easy way.
+What’s great about Virtualmin is that it lets users straightforwardly create virtual servers.
 It lets managing multiple websites on one server and keeping all the websites separate from each other.
-So if one website is using PHP 7 the other could use any other version or there can be used entirely different technology.
+So if one website is using PHP 7, the other could use any other version, or different technology can be used.

 Virtualmin also sets up email services out of the box.
 All the user needs to do is point the incoming emails to the Virtualmin server.

 In this article, I will explain how Virtualmin can be used to create and manage emails.
 There is no need to sign up for paid email services that cost a huge sum of money.
 Still, most of the premium services put a cap on bandwidth and email storage.